devanfer02/sekawan-media-test/README.md

 ### 🔍 How to Use the Application

-NOTE: you need to configure mysql dependancy
+NOTE: you need to configure mysql dependancy and enable php gd extension

 1. Clone this project
 ```zsh